 Benefits of Organic Honey Certification for Bee Keepers

-The NSW Department of Primary Industries, Australia provides the pros and cons of becoming a certified organic honey bee keeper in the document ‘Organic Certified Production with Bees’.
+The NSW Department of Primary Industries, Australia provides the pros and cons of becoming a certified organic honeybee keeper in the document ‘Organic Certified Production with Bees’.

-Increased price of honey: Organic honey and organic raw honey both fetch a higher price in the market as compared to conventional honey.
+Increased Price of Honey: Organic honey and organic raw honey both fetch a higher price in the market as compared to conventional honey.

-Every organic honey jar can be traced: Certified organic honey involves proper labeling of the product.
+Every Organic Honey Jar Can be Traced: Certified organic honey involves proper labeling of the product.
 Every organic honey jar can be traced to the honey bee hive from which the honey in it is obtained.

-There are some disadvantages of organic honey production.
+Despite the many benefits of organic honey, there are some disadvantages of organic honey production.
 Some of these disadvantages include the following:

-Availability of suitable apiary sites: It is difficult to get suitable apiary sites that favor the organic honey standards in all seasons.
+Availability of Suitable Apiary Sites: It is difficult to get suitable apiary sites that favor the organic honey standards in all seasons.

-Increased record keeping: Organic honey involves keeping detailed records throughout the manufacturing, processing and retailing processes.
+Increased Record-Keeping: Organic honey involves keeping detailed records throughout the manufacturing, processing, and retailing processes.